qmlbook/qmlbook/en/ch01/index.rst

 .. note::

-    Placing an image as a child element of our root rectangle element shows an important concept of a declarative language.
+    Placing an image as a child element of our root element (the ``Image`` element) shows an important concept of a declarative language.
 You describe the user interface in the order of layers and grouping, where the topmost layer (our rectangle) is drawn first and the child layers are drawn on top of it in the local coordinate system of the containing element.

 To make the showcase a little bit more interesting, we would like to make the scene interactive.
 The idea is to rotate the wheel when the user pressed the mouse somewhere in the scene.